 Some nerves usually heal roughly 1 inch a month.
 The erectile tissue might need 18 months to regenerate.
 While prostate regrowth after TURP can take years.

-No miracle pill can help the nerves heal quicker after prostate surgery.
-You need to take your time and make regular follow-up appointments with your doctor.
+No miracle pill can help the penile nerves heal faster after prostate surgery.
+You need to take your time healing and make regular follow-up appointments with your doctor.

 If there is some penile nerve damage, the erectile tissue may heal in 18 months.
 To restore normal erectile function and speed up nerve regeneration after prostate surgery, your doctor can suggest the best form of treatment.